armno/angular2-jspm-101/readme.md

 # angular2-jspm-101

-Learning to setup Angular2 project with [jspm](http://jspm.io/) and TypeScript.
+Learning to setup Angular2 project with [jspm](http://jspm.io/) and TypeScript, and testing with Karma.

 ### 1. Install `jspm` both globally and locally